THE KEY TO THE BIBLE, STUDENT - 3rd SESSION

 Jn.3:14-17

-Define mercy. opposite of propitiation
+Define mercy. [opposite of propitiation]

-Define grace. not upon the righteous
+Define grace. [not for the righteous]

-But, God is
+But, God was

-who sin against Him and in the day He visits, He will visit their sin upon
+who sin against Him and in the day He visits, He will visit their sin upon them.
+The Lord showed His continuing displeasure by

-displeasure by sending a plague on the people.
+sending a plague on the people.

-God tells
+God told

 Abraham and drive out its inhabitants, but that He Himself would not go up

-among them, lest He destroy them (32:30-33:6).
-Moses again speaks to God and argues that it
+among them lest He destroy them (32:30-33:6).
+Moses again spoke to God and argued that it was

 Moses'